 Giving employees access to a company credit card demonstrates trust and makes company spending easier but company credit cards are open to abuse, which can cost companies significantly.
-However, the benefits of giving employees a company credit card normally outweigh the risks of abuse, as long as the company takes a few simple steps to protect itself, according to Concur.
+However, the benefits of giving employees a company credit card normally outweigh the risks of abuse, as long as the company takes a few simple steps to protect itself, according to Concur and using a credit card interest calculator should help the company keep an eye on its repayments.

 Matt Goss, managing director, ANZ, Concur, said, “Companies provide a company credit card to their employees to make business related spending easier.
 But some employees take advantage of this business perk.
 It’s important to keep a tight check on company credit card spend or the business could see its cash flow suffer.”